Capturing the Page Curve and Entanglement Dynamics of Black Holes in Quantum Computers: Introduction

 Quantum entanglement \cite{horodecki} is paramount in quantum computing, quantum information science, quantum many-body physics, high energy and nuclear physics, and the physics of black holes.
 Its dynamics are tied to the non-equilibrium aspects and thermalization of quantum many-body systems \cite{Eisert-1, Gogolin-1}.
 Besides, harnessing the dynamics of quantum information and entanglement is essential for developing quantum technologies and studying complex quantum systems \cite{Jozsa-entanglement, Preskill-entanglement}.

-Recently, significant experimental progress has been made to measure entanglement entropy and characterize quantum systems \cite{Islam-entanglement-swap, Kaufman-entanglement-swap, Brydges-randomized, Lukin-randomized-MBL, Cheneau-light-cone-spreading, Abanin-Quantum-switch, Daley-ent-growth-quench, Richerme-entanglement-propagation, Jurecevic-entanglement-propagation, Schweigler-higher-order-corr} (for a review, see~\cite{Swan-dynamics-quantum-info-review}).
+Recently, significant experimental progress has been made to measure entanglement entropy and characterize quantum systems \cite{Islam-entanglement-swap, Kaufman-entanglement-swap, Brydges-randomized, Lukin-randomized-MBL, Cheneau-light-cone-spreading, Abanin-Quantum-switch, Daley-ent-growth-quench, Richerme-entanglement-propagation, Jurecevic-entanglement-propagation, Schweigler-higher-order-corr} (for a review, see Ref.~\cite{Swan-dynamics-quantum-info-review}).
 Quantum computers, with their impressive advancement over the past years, have positioned themselves as an important experimental tool offering in-depth understanding of the quantum many-body systems, as the fundamental building blocks of the many-body systems either have the same degrees of freedom or can be easily mapped to the qubits/qudits of the quantum computers.
 Moreover, the quantum computer as the quantum simulator \cite{cirac-zollar, Georgescu:2013oza, Daley:2022eja} can probe not only the microscopic intricacies of the quantum systems but also the emergent collective phenomena not seen in their constituents.
+Besides, due to the exponential scaling of the Hilbert space when the system size increases, the entanglement entropy computation in classical computers becomes intractable for general highly entangled states.
 Therefore, quantum computers can be a perfect means to measure the entanglement entropy of quantum many-body systems.